docsbydesign/piClinic_API_sample/README.md

 ### Running the piClinic API requests in the collection

-Open the collection in Postman to see these requests:
+Open the `piClinicApiClass` collection in Postman to see these requests:
 1. Open a piClinic session
 2. Get a code description by ICD code lookup
 3. Get a code description by ICD code lookup (en)